BERDataLakehouse/spark_notebook/docs/minio_guide.md

     It will prompt you to enter the access key and secret key.
 See the "Getting Your MinIO Credentials" section above for how to retrieve these values.

-2. Verify the configuration and connection:
+3. Verify the configuration and connection:

     ```bash
     mc ls berdl-minio
     ```

+4. **Clean up proxy settings** (optional - do this when you're done with MinIO operations):

+    ```bash
+    # Unset proxy variables to restore normal web access
+    unset HTTP_PROXY
+    unset HTTPS_PROXY
+    ```

+    **Note**: These proxy settings only affect the current terminal session.
+Opening a new terminal will start fresh without these settings.

 ### Basic Commands